Use of a Perkins Informant to Get a Defendant’s Statements

 How Can a Criminal Defense Professional Help You?

 The bottom line is if you or a loved one is charged with a serious crime – usually Penal Code 187 PC murder or Penal Code 211 PC robbery or a crime where you face many years in prison.
+In such cases, a criminal defense professional can provide crucial legal advice, protect your rights, and represent you in court.

 California Criminal Defense Professional